erwinkramer/bank-api/README.md

 1. Generic exception handling is minimally implemented via [ErrorHandling.cs](./BankApi.Core/Defaults/Builder.ErrorHandling.cs).

+1. API owners usually have customers outside of their own company - or outside of their own domain within a company - which inherently means adoption time will be slower for API contract changes, this is why there is a `Stable` and `Beta` version of the API in this project, inspired by the [Microsoft Graph API Current/Beta versioning design](https://learn.microsoft.com/en-us/graph/versioning-and-support#versions).
+New or modified contract-breaking (beta) operations to API consumers may be served via the `Beta` version without distracting users on the `Stable` version.

+    Do not confuse this versioning scheme as a replacement for [DTAP](https://en.wikipedia.org/wiki/Development,_testing,_acceptance_and_production); it is merely complementary to it.
+Many API changes will affect both the `Stable` and `Beta` endpoints (such as changes to the underlying shared database).
+That's why they both share a common layer in the form of `BankApi.Core`.

+    Nonetheless, versioning is very opinionated and one should always see what the best business and technical fit is.
+This might change over time and from project to project.

 ### Dev Container

 1. Dev Containers with the `docker-outside-of-docker` feature instead of `docker-in-docker` [do not work](https://github.com/dotnet/aspire/issues/6830), for now we're using `docker-in-docker`.